bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 * To create Gradle dependencies, keep the `Bitrise.io Cache:Pull` step as the first and the `Bitrise.io Cache:Push` step as the very last step in your workflow!
 * Right after our `Do anything with Script` step, the `Install missing Android SDK components` will take care of installing the missing Android SDK components that your project might be lacking.
-* `Change Android versionCode and versionName` step must be inserted BEFORE the `Android Build`step as the former makes sure you will upload the the build with the right version code to your app's marketplace.
+* `Change Android versionCode and versionName` step must be inserted BEFORE the `Android Build`step as the former makes sure you will upload the build with the right version code and version name to your app's marketplace.
 * Android Lint and Android Unit Test steps must be inserted BEFORE the `Android Build` step to test your code and debug before building your build.
 * `Sign APK` step must be AFTER the `Android Build` step as this builds your project so that you have an apk ready to be signed with the `Sign APK` step.
-Make sure that this step is BEFORE any deploy step (which distributes your apk to a marketplace) so that you can upload an authorized project."%}
+Make sure that this step is BEFORE any deploy step so that you can upload an authorized project."%}

 ## Test your project

-As you can see in the above Android workflows, the `Android Lint` and `Android Unit` Test steps are by default included in your workflow.
+As you can see in the above Android workflows, the `Android Lint` and `Android Unit Test` steps are by default included in your workflow.

-For UI testing, add our `beta Virtual Device Testing for Android` step to **Run Android UI tests on virtual devices**.
+For UI testing, add our `beta Virtual Device Testing for Android` step to **run Android UI tests on virtual devices**.
 Available test types - make sure you select one!

 * instrumentation
 * robo